Pages

 This enables the child to self-evaluate their own work independently, before simply relying on an adult.
 The success criteria are not for a 'set activity' or an 'adult led' piece of work - they are some of the steps to successful sentence writing throughout the stages of the EYFS whilst working towards the Early Learning Goals.

-By making the success criteria more interactive and easily accessible, within continuous provision, you are increasing the chances of the child remembering and attempting to work towards their next steps.
+By making the success criteria more interactive and easily accessible, within continuous provision, you are increasing the chances of the child remembering and attempting to work towards their next steps by accounting for different learning styles

 NB: It is important to let each individual child know just what your expectations are in terms of which steps they currently need to remember, and remind them that some of the other steps are there for them to work towards in the future.